Narrative design: How to create a story people can't ignore

 Having a defined roadmap will also help you surmount the biggest hurdle — getting buy-in from everyone in your company that needs to sign off.

-In fact, the buy-in hurdle is partly what inspired Marcus to created his current narrative design process.
+In fact, the buy-in hurdle is partly what inspired me to create my current narrative design process.

-The result is the five-step process that he created specifically to help develop narrative design.
+The result is the five-step process that I created specifically to help develop narrative design.

 When you come up with a great story, you want to be able to tell it over and over again.